 It may seem like an impossible barrier to exercise if you have ADHD.
 You’re on your toes one day, and the next you’ve forgotten what excitement was ever about.
-Your gym membership?
+What happened to your gym membership?
 You haven’t touched it once.
 It’s not that you don’t wish to move; it’s staying at it that’s such a challenge.

 However, physical activity doesn’t have to be dull.
 Here are five exercise tips for ADHD to stay active while feeling effortless and in your rhythm.